stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

    The container also runs AlphaFold 3 using the `%runscript` section option.
-The contents of the `%runscript` section are executed when the container image (af3.sif) is run with `singularity run`.
-This is different from the typical usage of Singularity containers, where software within the container are explicitly called during runtime.
+The contents of the `%runscript` section are executed when the container image (af3.sif) is run with `apptainer run`.
+This is different from the typical usage of Apptainer containers, where software within the container are explicitly called during runtime.

 [comment]: #  (link URLs -----------------------------------------------------)